 The school offers many different educational programs to meet the needs of our students.
 Many children get supplemental help during and after the school day.
 Among these programs are Title 1, Speech and Language services, art, adaptive physical education, a library, and a computer lab.
 After School Remediation, Title VII (Indian Education) tutoring and tutoring/homework help is provided to students enrolled in the After-School Program.
+These programs are currently observing a modified schedule under the Fall 2020 Education Plan.
 The school seeks to serve students in many different ways.